Altinn/altinn-studio-docs/content/altinn-studio/guides/payment/backend-manual/configure-secrets.en.md

 ### Add config to appsettings.json:

-1. [Get your secret key from nets.](https://developer.nexigroup.com/nexi-checkout/en-EU/docs/access-your-integration-keys/).
+1. [Get your secret key from Nets.](https://developer.nexigroup.com/nexi-checkout/en-EU/docs/access-your-integration-keys/).
 Make sure you use the test key during development.
 2. Make your app ready for use of Azure Key Vault as a config provider, if this has not been done before.
-See relevant [documentation](/altinn-studio/reference/configuration/secrets/).
+See [relevant documentation](/altinn-studio/reference/configuration/secrets/).
-3. Add your secret key to keyvault, with the variable name: `NetsPaymentSettings--SecretApiKey`.
+3. Add your secret key to Key Vault, with the variable name `NetsPaymentSettings--SecretApiKey`.
 This way it will override `SecretApiKey` in `appsettings.json`.
 4. Add `NetsPaymentSettings` to your `appsettings.json`.
 Remember to set the correct `baseUrl` in production.
     ```json
     {